darktrace/terraform-aws-vsensor/README.md

 3. Locate the "Push Probe Tokens" section.
 At the bottom of the list of probes is an field to create a new token.
 Enter a label for the vSensor deployment.

 4. Choose Add.
-A token is generated in the form of [label:string].
+You will need to record two variables from the resulting window.
+The vSensor Update Key (also found on the Darktrace customer portal) and the Push Token.
+The Push Token is only displayed once.

-5. Record the token, as it only displays once.
+5. In AWS Systems Manager (Parameter Store) create a new parameter with a unique name eg. `darktrace_vsensor_update_key` with type SecureString and the value of the vSensor Update Key obtained previously.

-6. Store the token into the Systems Manager Parameter Store.
-You must provide the token's Parameter name for the `push_token` variable.
+6. In AWS Systems Manager (Parameter Store) create a new parameter with a unique name, eg. `darktrace_push_token` with type SecureString and the value of the Push Token obtained previously.
+(Any additional Darktrace master deployments will require their own push token)

-If your Darktrace instance is behind a firewall, you must grant access to the instance to the IP addresses of your NAT Gateways after deployment.
+If you have a physical Darktrace deployment behind a firewall, you must grant access to the instance to the IP addresses of your NAT Gateways after deployment.

-Note: Darktrace cloud instances are already configured to allow push token access, no firewall changes are necessary.
+Note: Darktrace cloud offerings are already configured to allow Push Token access, no firewall changes are necessary.

 ##### Set osSensor shared HMAC secret key